KasteM34/test_app_spring/README.md

 go to your browser and go to https://hotelspring.com/health

-App could takes 15-20secs to run after the Ansible run is done.
+App could takes 15-30 seconds to run after the Ansible run is done.